marc2332/bliss/doc/docs/scan_default.md

 The step size is: `(<rel_stop>-<rel_start>)/<intervals>`.
 The number of points will be `<intervals>+1`.
 Count time is given by `<count_time>` (in seconds).

+!!!note
     At the end of a `dscan` (even in case of error or scan abortion, on a `ctrl-c` for example) the motor will return to its initial position.

+!!!note
+    A `dscan` will be rewriten in hdf5 file as an `ascan`: relative positions will be replaced by absolute ones.

 ## a2scan
 ```python